 Well, it’s not magic.
 The most successful students have a consistent, ongoing process of learning that helps them absorb information as it’s presented throughout the class.
-This process requires thought, time, and effort throughout the semester, but it can save a lot of headache and heartache in the end.
+This process requires thought, time, and effort throughout the semester, but it can save a lot of headaches and heartache in the end.

 The challenge to great studying is that this approach is rarely taught.
 Our goal is to give you a clear picture of what good studying looks like.

 Do you ever look ahead to get a jump on the material you’ll be covering in class?
 That’s an important part of high-level studying.
 Anytime that information is available, make sure you are skimming the material before class to see what questions you might have.